monsoonmaelstrom/book2/book2.md

 “Yeah, I know, but again, an issue with the volunteers.”

 “I mean, they’re not exactly volunteers, but there are a couple of people on this ship who deserve it.”
-Davy says flatly.
+Davy tells me flatly.

 “True, but I’m not going to try it out until after I’ve done whatever I can do with Lisette, and I’m not doing that until *after* we’re off the ship.”